emergesource/resume/resume.md

     million domains from MelbourneIT acquisition.
 * Collaborated with Automattic/Wordpress team on an OpenSRS Domains Platform integration that led Tucows to acquire wordpress.com domain registrations from GoDaddy.
+* prepared aging codebase for modernization with refactoring and testing
 </article>

 <article>